Rhettus/Saturn6/README.md

 # Saturn 6
 Saturn 6: a compact 10” minilab that hosts 5xRaspberry Pi's and an ARM based NAS.

+Whats new:
+**01/26/2024** - Modification to the RPi cluster holder.
+This is now 1 piece which helps with tolerances and fitment into the rack.
+No need for threaded rods anymore.
+The rear has been opened up to allow more airflow.
+Mounts for 3x70mm fans have been included to draw air through the front, over the Pi's and out the rear.
+Mine are controlled via a ESP32 microcontroller hooked up to Home Assistant.

 ## Printed parts

-All chassis parts were printed in PETG
+All chassis parts are printed in PETG

-All faceplates were printed in PLA
+All faceplates are printed in PLA (Matte in my case)

 ## License